robmonie/sc_memory_leak/README.md

 In order to log the behaviour described below, it is necessary to add some logging code to sproutcore-metal/accessors.js.
 This seemed like something I couldn't dynamically patch.

-after function get(obj, keyName) //line 26 add the following
+after function get(obj, keyName) //line 26 of sproutcore-metal/accessors.js add the following

     if(!window.callsToGetMethod) {
       window.callsToGetMethod = {};